logzly. AI Marketing Toolbox

 Start with a crystal‑clear picture of who you want to talk to.
 On AI Marketing Toolbox we always ask:

-• Job title (VP of Marketing, Head of Growth)
+• Job title (VP of Marketing, Head of Growth, Director of Sales)

 Step 2: Build a Personalization Blueprint

-AI shines when you give it a pattern to follow.
-Write a short template that includes placeholders for the fields you just exported.
-Here’s a simple example:
+Smart writers thrive on patterns.
+Draft a short template with placeholders for the fields you just exported.
+Here’s a friendly example:

 Hi {{FirstName}},